eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-19_check-if-you-can-play-the-hottest-pokemon-go.md

 - - -

-This page is synchronized from the post: [Check if you can play the hottest Pokémon Go...](https://steemit.com/@deanliu/check-if-you-can-play-the-hottest-pokemon-go)
+This page is synchronized from the post: ['Check if you can play the hottest Pokémon Go...'](https://steemit.com/@deanliu/check-if-you-can-play-the-hottest-pokemon-go)